uofu-emb/2024_Lab3_Sameeran_Todd/README.md

 > Starving
     Since the tasks execute quickly within their critical sections, so starvation is unlikely under normal conditions.

-    Changes made to to prevent starvation
 ```
+    //Changes made to to prevent starvation
     void side_thread(void *params) {
         while (1) {
             vTaskDelay(100);